Our Mission of Hope

-- HCI is the steward of the Utah Population Database (UPDB), the world's most comprehensive population database.
+- HCI is the steward of the Utah Population Database (UPDB), the world’s most comprehensive population database.
 Using this powerful tool, HCI researchers study cancer patterns and identify new cancer-causing gene mutations.
-HCI scientists have discovered genes involved in development of colon and breast cancer, melanoma, and paraganglioma.
+HCI scientists have discovered genes involved in the development of colon and breast cancer, melanoma, and paraganglioma.

 Hope through Education